tnqv/sample-monorepo/README.md

 ---

-## Scenario 2: Release New Version Application
+## Walkthrough 2: Release New Version Application

 ### User Story

 > *"As a Backend Engineer, when I merge code to the release branch, CI/CD should automatically deploy my application to staging, and after approval, to production."*

+General flow:

 ![release-application-flow](images/ci-cd-release-application.png)